coron/checkmasks/README.md

 #### Generic verification of security properties:
 * Generic verification of the t-SNI of multiplication-based refreshing
 * Generic verification of the t-SNI of multiplication
-* Generic verification of some properties of RefreshMasks: lemmas 5, 6, 7, 8 of [Cor17a]
+* Generic verification of some properties of RefreshMasks: lemmas 5, 6, 7, 8 of [Cor17a], and Lemma 3 from [CRZ18].

 #### Polynomial-time verification fo security properties:
 * Poly-time verification of the t-SNI of multiplication-based refreshing [Cor17b, Lemma 3]